-Ratio (N=1000) Person (thousands)
+Ratio Person (thousands)

+(N=1000)

 Theatres 62 820

 Museums/exhibitions 61 810

 Cinemas 60 790

 Places of amusement with live music 43 570

 Libraries 42 560

 Cultural centres 42 560

 Concerts, Pop music 34 450

 Concerts, classical music 21 280

-Table 5.7 Annual percentage of visitors of different types of institutes\ applied art and natural sciences.
+Source: City Government of Budapest, at least one visit per year among the citizens of Budapest (1,324 thousand persons) and their estimated number applied art and natural sciences.
 The most significant event is the Night of Museums (Múzeumok éjszakája), during which most of the museums can be visited with one single ticket.
 In 2003, 1270 exhibitions were organized in the capital, of which 861 were fine art exhibitions.
 In Budapest there are about 4-5 important contemporary fine art galleries (acting as sales agencies for artists); their turnover is rising by about 10 percent every year.
 Mostly oil paintings and mixed materials are popular, but video and new media art is gaining ground too.
 A well running gallery can manage 10-12 contemporary artists.
 The centre of art objects' and antiquities' trade of Budapest is located since several decades in the neighbourhood of Falk Miksa street in the city centre (5th district).
 Today about thirty small antique shops are open in the area, with the two major, market leader open sale houses: the M -Terem Gallery and the Kieselbach Gallery.
 In Budapest approximately thirty different kinds of auctions are held every month.